 If you would prefer a summer holiday in Canada, you can still see polar bears out on the tundra or along coastal rocks during the summer months.

 Weather you should expect

-In October and November, which are the best times for you to go polar bear watching, the average temperatures are cold.
+In October and November, which are the best times for you to go polar bear watching, the average temperatures in Northern Canada are very cold.

 In October the ClimaTemps website says the average temperature is -1.4 °C, while in November it will drop down to -12.5°C.